rzh4321/indeed-scraper/README.md

 To use this module, import the scraper.py file and call either the function "find_jobs_from_indeed()" or "find_jobs_from_ziprecruiter()".

 find_jobs_from_indeed() take in several arguments: the search query, location, an array containing all items you want included in the result, date posted, and sort.
 The "date posted" and "sort" filters are turned off by default.
-See function comments for the values it could take.
+For the array parameter, see function documentation for the values it could take.

 find_jobs_from_ziprecruiter() take in several arguments: the search query, location, an array containing all items you want included in the result, date posted, and radius.
 The "date posted" and "radius" filters are turned off by default.
-See function documentation for the values it could take.
+For the array parameter, see function documentation for the values it could take.

 ## Examples
 ```python